Community Volunteer Opportunities

 Children, stepchildren and grandchildren of a member of Naperville American Legion Post 43, or Chapter 43 Legion Riders are eligible to apply, as are current members of Boy Scout Troop 106, Ghostriders Sea Cadet VF-142 Squadron, participants in Post 43’s High School, Constitutional Oratorical Contest and Illinois Boys/Girls State attendees sponsored by Naperville American Legion Post 43.
 They must also be a resident of Illinois and a senior in high school.

-Selection is based on academic achievement, leadership and participation in school and/or community activities, honors, community service, patriotic involvement and an essay describing the responsibilities of citizenship in a democratic society.
+Selection is based on a candidate's letter listing their academic achievement, leadership and participation in school and/or community activities, honors, community service, patriotic involvement and an essay describing the responsibilities of citizenship in a democratic society.
 The essay must be the original work of the student; other material must be footnoted.
 Grading of the essay is based on grammar, spelling, originality, context and content, at a level consistent with exceptional high school work.

 The Post Historian compiles a narrative of Post activities throughout the year.
 Highlights include reports on the American Legion’s participation in Veteran’s Day and Memorial Day activities, scholarship awards to local students and results of student oratory contests.
 The Post Historian also collects significant news stories that cover Post 43’s contribution to the community.